judyichiang/pika-to-chuu/README.md

 ## Live Demo

-Try the application live at TBD
+Try the application live at [  TBA  ]

 ## Features
 - User can view the products for sale